opennorth/represent-canada/README.md

     psql -h localhost -d $DB -f postgis.sql psql -h localhost -d $DB -f spatial_ref_sys.sql

+It may be worthwhile to [create a template database](http://www.bigfastblog.com/landsliding-into-postgis-with-kml-files) if you will be creating many PostGIS databases.
 Lastly, configure the `DATABASES` Django setting and and create the database tables.

     cp settings_override.py.example settings_override.py
     vi settings_override.py